bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 ### General Guidelines
 - Be mindful and consistent with whitespace
 - Max line length should be 99 characters
-- It is strongly recommended that before they are paramertized for github, UNC paths are
+- It is strongly advised that before paths are paramertized for github, UNC paths rather than mapped drives are used.

 **Here is an excellent primer on coding standards:**
 ["How to Write Beautiful Python Code With Pep8"](https://realpython.com/python-pep8/)